alex/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
 The following sections explain the physical keyboard actions and the OS interrupts.
-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+When you press the "g" key, the key's signal travels through the wi ring in the keyboard to the computer's input/output controller (IOC), which generates an i nterrupt request to the operating system.
+The operating system then sends the interrupt re quest to the device driver for the keyboard, which decodes the signal and sends it to the browser, the browser receives the event and the auto-complete functions kick in.
 Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
 Most of these algorithms sort